Kenna has worked in the entertainment business for over 20 years, promoting special events with musicians, celebrities, and dignitaries.

 — Frank Sinatra

-I have to admit the “My Favorite Valentine” song by Sinatra is very appropriate for today.
+I have to admit that Sinatra's “My Favorite Valentine” song is very appropriate for today.
 A perfect way to say “I love you”—a gift for any Sinatra fan.

 Best of Frank Sinatra Songs